WHAT IS AMD?

 - Optical coherence tomography.
 You have probably heard of ultrasound, which uses sound waves to capture images of living tissues.
 OCT is similar except that it uses light waves, and can achieve very high-resolution images of any tissues that can be penetrated by light—such as the eyes.
 After your eyes are dilated, you’ll be asked to place your head on a chin rest and hold still for several seconds while the images are obtained.
 The light beam is painless.

-During the exam, your ophthalmologist will look for drusen, which are yellow deposits beneath the retina.
+During the exam, your ophthalmologist or optometrist will look for drusen, which are yellow deposits beneath the retina.
 Most people develop some very small drusen as a normal part of aging.
 The presence of medium-to-large drusen may indicate that you have AMD.

 Another sign of AMD is the appearance of pigmentary changes under the retina.
 In addition to the pigmented cells in the iris (the colored part of the eye), there are pigmented cells beneath the retina.
-As these cells break down and release their pigment, your ophthalmologist may see dark clumps of released pigment and later, areas that are less pigmented.
+As these cells break down and release their pigment, your ophthalmologist or optometrist may see dark clumps of released pigment and later, areas that are less pigmented.
 These changes will not affect your eye color.

 WHAT ARE THE STAGES OF AMD?